marvin-hansen/Bali-Bitcoin-Meetup/README.md

 # Events

 Files for each of the Bitcoin Meetups in Bali.
+Video recording will usually be added a day after the meetup.

 ## June/5: Mastering the Market Cycle & Crypto Regulations
 * Presentation [download PPT](https://github.com/marvin-hansen/Bali-Bitcoin-Meetup/raw/main/4_Sat_June_05/Mastering%20Market%20Cycles.pptx)